awsdocs/amazon-ec2-user-guide/doc_source/ami-store-restore.md

 The AMI is restored with its metadata, such as the name, description, and block device mappings corresponding to the values of the stored AMI\.
 The name must be unique for AMIs in the Region for this account\.
 If you do not provide a name, the new AMI gets the same name as the original AMI\.
 The AMI gets a new AMI ID that is generated at the time of the restore process\.

-You can view the progress of the AMI restoration task by describing the AMI \([describe\-images](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-images.html)\) or its EBS snapshots \([describe\-snapshots](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-snapshots.html)\)\.
+The time it takes to complete the AMI restoration task depends on the size of the AMI\.
+It also depends on how many other tasks are in progress because tasks are queued\.
+You can view the progress of the task by describing the AMI \([describe\-images](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-images.html)\) or its EBS snapshots \([describe\-snapshots](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-snapshots.html)\)\.
 If the task fails, the AMI and snapshots are moved to a failed state\.

-The duration of the task depends on the size of the AMI and on how many other tasks are in progress\.
-Because the tasks are queued, there is no specific task completion time\.

-The sum of the sizes of all the AMIs in progress is limited to 300 GB \(based on the size after restoration\) of EBS snapshot data per account\.
+The sum of the sizes of all of the AMIs in progress is limited to 300 GB \(based on the size after restoration\) of EBS snapshot data per account\.
 Further task creation will be rejected until the tasks in progress are less than the limit\.

 ## Limitations<a name="limitations"></a>
 + Only EBS\-backed AMIs can be stored using these APIs\.
 + Paravirtual \(PV\) AMIs are not supported\.
 + The size of an AMI \(before compression\) that can be stored is limited to the size limit of a single S3 object, which is 1 TB\.
-+ Limit on [store image](#store-ami) requests: 600 GB of storage work \(snapshot data\) in progress\.
++ Quota on [store image](#store-ami) requests: 600 GB of storage work \(snapshot data\) in progress\.
-+ Limit on [restore image](#restore-ami) requests: 300 GB of restore work \(snapshot data\) in progress\.
++ Quota on [restore image](#restore-ami) requests: 300 GB of restore work \(snapshot data\) in progress\.
 + For the duration of the store task, the snapshots must not be deleted and the IAM principal doing the store must have access to the snapshots, otherwise the store process will fail\.
 + You can’t create multiple copies of an AMI in the same S3 bucket\.
 + An AMI that is stored in an S3 bucket can’t be restored with its original AMI ID\.
 You can mitigate this by using [AMI aliasing](https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-store-ec2-aliases.html)\.